Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 # Object persistence

-In order to simplify loading and saving data of varying types from and to the user's hard-drive, ZenGin implements a simple object persistence system using the `zCArchiver` class and its derivatives, that allow individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.
+In order to simplify the process of loading and saving data of varying types to and from the user's hard-drive, ZenGin implements a simple object persistence system using the `zCArchiver` class and its derivatives, that allow individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.

 An object that is derived from the `zCObject` class may overload the `Archive` and `Unarchive` virtual methods.
 Within these methods, the class may then call on an interface provided by the `zCArchiver` class, which allows it to directly read from/write to a stream using several different modes.
 Primarily these are ASCII and BinSafe, however, there are more options, as is explained below.

 ## Archive format

-In order to understand better how this process works, it is best to look at a practical example of a .ZEN file containing an instance of oCWorld.
+In order to better understand how this process works, it is best to look at an example of a .ZEN file containing an instance of an `oCWorld` object.

 ### Header